ioanazelko/dustfizz3D/README.md

 You can install all required packages using `pip`.
 Run the following command in your terminal:

-`pip install configparser datetime healpy h5py scipy str2bool pandas ptemcee`
+`pip install configparser corner datetime dustmaps healpy h5py  pandas ptemcee scipy str2bool`

 Please ensure that you are using Python 3.x, as these packages are not compatible with Python 2.x.